XcooBee/xcoobee-php-sdk/API.md

 - status 400 if error

 ## dontSellData(email[, config])

 Set `Do Not Sell` flag for user.
-Consents for this users won't be shared between campaigns for 1 year.
-After expiration it should be extended
+Consents for this user won't be shared between campaigns for 1 year.
+After expiration, it should be extended.

 options:
 ```